chucker/PasswordRulesSharp/README.md

 bool password2IsValid = validator.PasswordIsValid(samplePassword2, out var results2);
 ```

 This returns `false`, of course.
-We can look at `results2` as to why that is: the library found five requirements.
+You can look at `results2` as to why that is:
+the library found five requirements.
 Four
-are `CharacterClassRequirement`s, and the fifth is a `MinimumLengthRequirement`.
-We fulfill three of the character
+are `CharacterClassRequirement`s, and the fifth is a
+`MinimumLengthRequirement`.
+The sample password fulfills three of the character
-class requirements, but we don't have a hyphen, so we fail that one.
-We also don't meet the minimum length.
+class requirements, but it doesn't have a hyphen, so the validator fails that
+one.
+Moreover, the password also doesn't meet the minimum length.

 You can also discard the detailed results if you prefer: